 “While I am neither a citizen nor a resident of the US, this proposal would have impact in my country too; by, among other things, appearing to giv(e) legitimacy to Bitcoin as a legitimate investment, on par with company stocks and physical commodities.”

-Professor Jorge Stolfi begins by claiming Bitcoin is a negative sum system with increased valuation fed in exclusively by participants, like a pyramid scheme.
+The professor then argues that Bitcoin is a negative sum system with increased valuation fed in exclusively by participants, like a pyramid scheme.

 “The proposed ETF would be essentially a proxy for bitcoin itself….invested in and traded on the same markets as stocks and bonds…rather than through bitcoin exchanges.
 Hence the financial soundness of that ETF, and its admissibility for trading in those markets, cannot be any better than those of bitcoin itself.”